finagle/finagle.github.io/source/blog/2016-03-01-reusable-http-contracts-for-finagle-with-fintrospect.md

 # Reusable HTTP contracts with Fintrospect

 ## overview
-At my current workplace, we've been migrating our architecture stack to a Microservice-based approach and from the application side a few core requirements kept coming up.
+At [SpringerNature][springernature], we've been migrating our architecture stack to a Microservice-based approach and from the application side a few core requirements kept coming up.
 We wanted our apps to be able to easily:

 - generate and serve live API contract documentation - in our case [Swagger][swagger] docs with [JSON schema][jsonschema] example
 - automatically validate and respond to invalid requests (missing or invalid parameters)